Spiritual Life Insurance

 Paul came to this simple understanding when he understood God's great sacrifice for Him in Christ on the cross.
 Will you as well?

-In Romans, Paul echoed a similar sentiment about God's offer: If you declare with your mouth, “Jesus is Lord,” and believe in your heart that God raised him from the dead, you will be saved". (ref Romans 10:9).
+The apostle Paul echoed a similar sentiment about God's offer: If you declare with your mouth, “Jesus is Lord,” and believe in your heart that God raised him from the dead, you will be saved". (see Romans 10:9).
 Read the book of John and note how many times Jesus calls the people to put faith in him not just to solve the problem of eternity, but to offer life, hope, faith and power to live in our world today.

-If you've never read the Bible for yourself, and just judged it based on what you're read or heard from others, I invite you to a life changing experience that can change your heart forever.
+Many people have never read the Bible to encounter Jesus personally.
+I invite you to a life changing experience that can change your heart forever.
 It sure did mine.

 For sure the Bible can be really hard to understand.
 To better understand the books of the Bible as you read them, simple overviews of any book can be found at http://www.thebibleproject.com The Bible project has created short, concise, 6-8 minute video outlining and illustrating each book of the bible, so that you as a reader can better understand what is going on.
 On http://youtube.com search 'Bible Project book of John' as an example.